About the Merri-bek Connectors Program

 - Reaching out to the disconnected people in their community

 - Answering questions from their community

-- Attending training (such as mental health first aid, how to build confidence in the COVID-19 vaccines, etc.)
+- Attending training (such as mental health first aid, public speaking, community translation reviewing etc.)

 - Attending monthly Merri-bek Connector meetings